Back to Expert Advice

 Make Your Content AI-Ready from the Start

-1. Write in a modular, answer-focused sections
+1. Write in modular, answer-focused sections

 Break your content into short, focused sections—each answering a single question in 75–300 words.
 AI engines pull answers in chunks, so make sure each section delivers value on its own.

-3. Group related topics to build authority
+2. Group related topics to show AI your expertise

 Organize your content into topic clusters.
 Link related pages to reinforce your expertise and help AI engines understand how your content pieces fit together. (see graphic below)